shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 networks are produced, it is difficult to trust that policy collapse won't happen at test time, due to using an excessive number of visits.

-To remedy this problem, we add uncertainty about $H$.
+To remedy this problem, we inject uncertainty into our usage of $H$.
 At a given SAMPLE node, $H$ produces a sampling distribution $h$, over $k$ possible hidden states.
 This can be represented as a point in the
 $k$-simplex, $\Delta_k$.
 Rather than assuming that $h$ is the exact true sampling distribution, we will relax our belief and assume instead that the true sampling distribution falls